Hello! My name is Min Kahng (rhymes with "song").

 Bio for Min Kahng

-Min Kahng is an award-winning Bay Area playwright and composer whose world premiere works include The Four Immigrants: An American Musical Manga (recipient of the Bay Area Theatre Critics Circle Awards for Original Script and Original Music, the Theatre Bay Area Award for Outstanding Original Musical, the Edgerton New Play Award, and a NAMT Production Grant), The Song of the Nightingale, Inside Out & Back Again, Where the Mountain Meets the Moon, Bad Kitty On Stage!, and Tales of Olympus.
+Min Kahng is an award-winning Bay Area playwright and composer whose world premiere works include The Four Immigrants: An American Musical Manga (recipient of the Bay Area Theatre Critics Circle Awards for Original Script and Original Music, the Theatre Bay Area Award for World Premiere Musical, the Edgerton New Play Award, and a NAMT Production Grant), The Song of the Nightingale, Inside Out & Back Again, Where the Mountain Meets the Moon, Bad Kitty On Stage!, and Tales of Olympus.
 Kahng also wrote the NEA-funded project Story Explorers, an original musical for young audiences with autism, which is currently touring to schools around the Bay Area.
 He received the 2014 Titan Award for Playwrights and was recognized in American Theatre magazine as one of "9 Musical Theatre Writers You Should Know."
 Kahng is a Resident Playwright at Playwrights Foundation and a proud member of the Dramatists Guild. www.minkahng.com